June is Scoliosis Awareness Month

 Congenital scoliosis means you were born with a sideways curvature of the spine that can be twisted or rotated.
 Additional abnormalities include fused or missing ribs, kyphosis, lordosis, and more.

-Idiopathic scoliosis is the most common form and the exact cause is unknown.
+Idiopathic scoliosis is the most common form.
+However, the exact cause is unknown.
 The vast majority of cases occur after ten years old.

 Neuromuscular scoliosis is the result of a medical condition that affects the muscles and nerves.